Psykotikism/Mutant_Tanks/INFORMATION.md

 		// The Super Tank starts panic events.
 		// "Ability Enabled" - The Tank starts a panic event periodically.
 		// - "Panic Interval"
-		// "Ability Enabled" - When a survivor is within range of the Tank, a panic event starts.
+		// "Ability Enabled" - When a survivor is within range of the Super Tank, a panic event starts.
 		// - "Panic Range"
 		// - "Panic Range Chance"
-		// "Panic Hit" - When a survivor is hit by a Tank's claw or rock, a panic event starts.
+		// "Panic Hit" - When a survivor is hit by the Super Tank's claw or rock, a panic event starts.
 		// - "Panic Chance"
 		// - "Panic Hit Mode"
 		// Requires "st_panic.smx" to be installed.